Last updated January 1, 2023

 - Facilitate the creation of and securing of your account on our network;

-- Identify you as a user in our Application Services;
+- Identify you as a user in our Services;

-- Improve our Application Services, Site and how we operate our business;
+- Improve our Services and how we operate our business;

-- Understand and enhance your experience using our Site and Application Services;
+- Understand and enhance your experience using our Services;

-- Provide and deliver products and services, including the Application Services, that you request, including securing, troubleshooting, and personalizing those products;
+- Provide and deliver products and services, including the Services, that you request, including securing, troubleshooting, and personalizing those Services;

-- Respond to your comments or questions and for our Support team to provide service;
+- Respond to your comments or questions, including assistance from our support team related to the Services;

 - Send you related information, including confirmations, invoices, technical notices, updates, security alerts, and support and administrative messages;